securedapp-github/PredictX/README.md

 # PredictX

-This repo contains files for the front end of PredictX in Reactjs.
+This repo contains files for the Project PredictX.

 Also Nodejs implementation of ARIMA model for time series analysis and forecasting (Autoregressive Integrated Moving Average)